Phil Graham: Early life and education

-During World War II, Graham enlisted in the United States Army Air Corps as a private in 1942 and rose to the rank of major by war's end.
+During World War II, Graham enlisted in the United States Army Air Forces as a private in 1942 and rose to the rank of major by war's end.
+He worked as an assistant to William Donovan, head of the Office of Strategic Services (OSS).
+In 1944 Graham was recruited into the "Special Branch, a super-secret part of Intelligence, run by Colonel Al McCormick".
+He later worked under General George Kenney, commander of the Allied Air Forces in the Southwest Pacific.
 His wife followed him on military assignments to Sioux Falls, South Dakota and Harrisburg, Pennsylvania up until 1945, when he went to the Pacific theater as an intelligence officer of the Far East Air Force, which was created in August 1944.